Holy Baptism & Confirmation

 Confirmation is the rite in which we express a mature commitment to Christ and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.

-Saint Margaret’s offers a confirmation class for youth and adults to explore the Episcopal faith and to discern their readiness in making a public affirmation of their faith.
-To contact us for further information on class times and curriculum, click here.
+Saint Margaret’s offers separate confirmation classes for youth and adults to explore the Episcopal faith and to discern their readiness in making a public affirmation of their faith.
+For further information on class times and curriculum, contact us.

 The Book of Common Prayer refers to those persons already baptized who are presented to the bishop in the context of a service of Baptism or Confirmation to reaffirm their baptismal vows.
 These might be persons returning to the church after a period of unbelief or those who have entered a new level of spiritual life.

 Saint Margaret’s is here to help you discern your next step in your faith journey.
-To contact us for further information, click here.
+For or further information, contact us.